bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/014-ssh-keys.md

 Copy the whole thing and then visit [GitHub](https://github.com) and follow these steps:

-* Click on your profile picture on the rigt top
+* Click on your profile picture on the right top

 * Then click on settings

 ![GitHub Settings](https://imgur.com/tRDwDjC.png)

-* On the left click on `SSH and GPG Keys`:
+* On the left, click on `SSH and GPG Keys`:

 ![SSH Keys](https://imgur.com/iL2E3Ux)

-* After that click on the `New SSH Key` button
+* After that, click on the `New SSH Key` button

 * Then specify a title of the SSH key, it should be something descriptive, for example: `Work Laptop SSH Key`.
-And in the `Key` area paste your public SSH key:
+And in the `Key` area, paste your public SSH key:

 ![SSH Key GitHub](https://imgur.com/X89gLwD.png)